-The stated mission of my memoir The Goodbye Baby: A Diary about Adoption is to “let the past be the past.”
+The stated mission of my memoir The Goodbye Baby: Adoptee Diaries is to “let the past be the past.”
 In my concluding essays, I suggested that “bygones should be bygones.”
 Since the publication of The Goodbye Baby, I’ve had second thoughts about those “bygones.”
 In the case of understanding ones adoption, the “bygones” adage may not be entirely true.
 History has been coming back to me, and I’m seeing things differently.

-During this bitter cold month of January, I’m thinking a lot about Giovanni Cecchini, my birth father.
+During this season of Father’s Day and the upcoming Summer Solstice, I’m thinking a lot about Giovanni Cecchini, my birth father.
 These are not comfortable thoughts, but rather regrets and self-recriminations.
 My birth father and I were never really together, as WWII was raging when I was a toddler.
 He was always out at sea, and the ill-fated marriage between Giovanni and my birth mother Velma was unraveling even as it was just beginning.

 The occasions I saw that original Dad, I was so full of hurt and resentment that I blew it.
 After we’d made contact (I was 40; he was 75), I accompanied Giovanni to his birthplace, San Martino Sulla Marruccina, Abruzzo, Italy.
 We stayed with my aunt and third cousins, my own flesh and blood.
 I was thrilled to be in Italy, in the land of my father’s birth, and I was hoping that we could get to know each other.
 I expected him to be the father I’d always been missing.
 It became obvious that he was hoping to see the four-year-old little girl he’d left behind.